March 26, 2009

 With Tomie's unnatural ability to completely regenerate from dismembered body parts, it's surprising she hasn't had to face herself before...

 In this 'episode' in the saga, Tomie is more in control than usual, manipulating many men around her in a small factory.
-But both the Tomies have a serious problem, with decay...
+But both the Tomies have a serious problem, decay...

 The traditional mayhem, obsession and violence ensues.
 But the promised confrontation of the two Tomies is far too brief and falls short of the bizarre heights of the series.
 But this is still a creepy, coherent and occasionally bloody tale.
-It's an above-average but small-scale Tomie film, but far better than the last two (Revenge and Beginning), and achieves the paranoid atmosphere of the best Tomies, of being in a bad dream.
+It's an above-average but small-scale Tomie film, far better than the last two entries (Revenge and Beginning), and achieves the paranoid atmosphere of the best Tomies, of being in a bad dream.

-Naturally, there's a trailer on YouTube...
+Here's a trailer on YouTube...

-0 comments:
+No comments: